 Yet for many businesses that create and publish video content, China remains an out of reach market.
 Even in 2019, the majority of video platforms aren’t able to stream content to Chinese audiences from within the People’s Republic of China (PRC) itself.

 In this article, we’ll examine the problem of video hosting in China.
 First, we’ll discuss why this market is important to business.
-In addition, we’ll review some of the main challenges for foreign companies seeking to do video hosting in China.
+In addition, we’ll review some of the main challenges for foreign companies seeking to do video hosting in China, and go into detail on options for video hosting sites not blocked in China.
 Finally, we’ll share three methods to effectively deliver video to a Chinese audience.

 Why Video Hosting in China?